luisdiogo2071317/azure-docs.pt-pt/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     # CLICK ON THE TYPE OF PLOT TO BE GENERATED (E.G. LINE, AREA, BAR ETC.)
     sqlResults

-Eis o código para desenhar viagens por contagens passenger
+Aqui está o código para desenhar as viagens por contagens de passageiros

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local